 The MFV TACOMA Vessel Management Plan (VMP) outlines procedures, summarises tasks and makes recommendations to ensure that the integrity of MFV TACOMA is maintained as to both its configuration and interpretation, and that it remains structurally sound, weather resistant and watertight.
-The VMP determines the need for TACOMA to be floating, operational and available to support visitor programs, including visitor access on board, while on display at the Lincoln Cove Marina.
+The VMP determines the need for TACOMA to be floating, operational and available to support educational programs, including visitor access on board, while on display at the Lincoln Cove Marina in a designated location adjacent to the Fishermans memorial.
+At sea operations conduction tuna fishing and other nature based activities are supported by the relevant program documentation.
 The MFV TACOMA VMP is developed within the framework of the Barcelona Charter.
 2002.